Skip to main content

 Not included

-The SDK does not implement live trading, direct venue order placement, daemon mode, hosted long-running agents, MCP expansion, or a Python SDK rewrite.
-The SDK is also not the Agent SDK. @spfunctions/agent is published as an alpha package. v0 is a governed direct tool runner, and v1 is an alpha model-loop runtime.
+The SDK now exposes Kalshi and Polymarket runtime-backed execution through policy-visible contract tools.
+It still does not implement daemon mode, hosted long-running agents, MCP expansion, or a Python SDK rewrite.
+The SDK is also not the Agent SDK. @spfunctions/agent is published as a stable package with a Cursor-style Agent.create().send().stream() surface for market-intelligence agents.
 The current sf agent --tool CLI path is a command-line wrapper around direct-tool semantics, not the Agent SDK itself.
-Private Agent v0 consumers should use the SDK client explicitly:
+Agent consumers can let the Agent SDK create the SDK client from an API key:

 apiKey: process.env.SF_API_KEY,